-Spring is such a wonderful time of year in the continental United States, so Many good things come at the turning of the spring equinox.
+Spring is such a wonderful time of year in the continental United States, so many good things come at the turning of the spring equinox.
 So many see spring as a time for yard Maintenance and Clean up, especially if you live in the North East or the Northern Central States.
-Whether you hire a Service or Do-It-Yourself Spring Clean-up can bring reminiscent of New beginings, new plantings, mulching, and pruning.
+Whether you hire a Service or Do-It-Yourself Spring Clean-up can bring reminiscent of New beginnings, new plantings, mulching, and pruning.

 Pruning is generally a late spring or early summer task, some do require attention in the early spring while still dormant; i.e.

 You can still get your pruner out this spring to shape the following list of trees and shrubs, while they are still dormant.

 - Bradford Pear (Pyrus calleryana)

 - Butterfly Bush (Buddleia Davidii)

 - Flowering Dogwood (Cornus florida)

 - Glossy Abelia (Abelia x grandiflora)

 - Hydrangea, Peegee (Hydrangea paniculata ‘Grandiflora’)